kontainapp/guide/quickstart.md

 order: 1950
 ---

+### Description
+You can use Kontain to run existing or new Docker Images standalone or in Kubernetes with
+* secure VM-level hardware isolation
+* reduce resource usage by building smaller Container images to reduce resource consumption
+* and enable instant start capabilities for your slower starting contianers in Docker and Kubernetes

-## Install Kontain and run Docker images with Kontain
+### Install Kontain and run existing Docker Container images with Kontain
 Assuming that you are on a Linux system (either Ubuntu 20.04 or Amazon Linux 2 with Kernel version 5.10 or above or Fedora 34 and above) with [KVM enabled](https://phoenixnap.com/kb/ubuntu-install-kvm), and [Docker](https://docs.docker.com/engine/install/ubuntu/) installed, we can install Kontain witn the following command:

 ```shell